Twins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and Jose Ramirez will be among the star attractions when the Minnesota Twins face the Cleveland Guardians on Friday at 7:10 PM ET, at Progressive Field.
+Max Kepler and the Minnesota Twins will take on the Cleveland Guardians and Steven Kwan on Saturday at 6:10 PM ET, at Progressive Field.

-The Twins are -125 moneyline favorites in this matchup against the Guardians (+105).
-The total is 8.5 runs for this game.
+The Guardians have been listed as +100 moneyline underdogs for this matchup against the Twins (-120).
+The total for the contest is set at 7.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.